phac-nml/irida/doc/user/user/dashboard/index.md

 ![Remote API list](images/api-list.png)

 You may be shown a login window for the remote site.
-Enter your login credentials for that site (these should be different than your local IRIDA credentials).
+Enter your login credentials for that site.
+The username and password that you use to connect to a remote instance of IRIDA are different than the username and password that you used to log in to the local site.

 ![Remote API login page](images/remote-login.png)